TortugaLabs/muninlite/README.md

 on systems without a full featured Perl and/or bash or a busybox system.

-MuninLite is Copyright (C) 2007 Rune Nordbøe Skillingstad
+- MuninLite is Copyright (C) 2007 Rune Nordbøe Skillingstad
+- Additional changes Copyright (C) 2020 Alejandro Liu

 <rune@skillingstad.no> and released under GPLv2 (see [LICENSE](LICENSE) file)

 Features